zeroinfinity03/zeroinfinity03/README.md

 My journey spans from developing AI summarization agents and natural language data analysts to building multimodal chatbots and content moderation systems.
 I'm passionate about making AI accessible and practical.

-When I'm not coding, you'll find me exploring new AI research papers, contributing to open-source projects, or writing technical articles on Medium
+When I'm not coding, you'll find me exploring new AI research papers, contributing to open-source projects, or writing technical articles on Medium.

-I love building projects integrating AI.
-I have a Master’s in Data Science and a background in Computer Science, and I enjoy working at the intersection of software engineering and machine learning.

-I have worked on things like an AI summarization agent for form reviews, a natural language “data analyst” that answers questions on top of CSV data, a multimodal chatbot that runs locally, and a content moderation system that understands algo-speak.
-I like taking messy data or workflows and turning them into simple products.

-I am especially interested in LLM applications, RAG pipelines, agent-style workflows, and local/offline AI.
-Most days you will find me coding, reading AI papers, trying new open source models, or writing articles on medium.

 ---